Criobe/documentation/docs/quickstart/5-minute-demo.md

 # 5-Minute Demo

-Get the CRIOBE coral segmentation pipeline running in 5 minutes using pre-downloaded test data and pre-trained models.
+Get the QUADRATSEG platform—developed by CRIOBE—running in 5 minutes using pre-downloaded test data and pre-trained models.

 !!! tip "What You'll Accomplish"
     - Download test images representing each pipeline stage